Dagmawi-Kebede/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2-print_alphabet.c , This program prints the alphabet in lowercase.

 3-print_alphabets.c , This program prints the alphabet in lowercase, and then in uppercase.

+4-print_alphabt.c , This program prints all the letters in an alphabet except q and e.